jeff-luszcz/MagLoopTuner/README.md

 Tune your Mag Loop for Maximum noise, This will get you to the general area of best tuning

-The S Meter vlue you hear should get larger
+The S Meter value you hear should get larger

 Tune the loop slowly, wait a second, hear the value and tune up or down depending on what value you hear

 You want to tune to MAXIMUM S Meter reading

 When you get a maximum value, your loop should be tuned correctly.
-My Ft-450D reads around "150"
+My Ft-450D's auto tuner can tune between 120 - 150, though higher is best

 Hit the Tune button on your radio to do any final matching if needed